Identifying a Multipoint Door Lock

 Step by step guide to identifying a Multipoint Door Lock

-2 - If there isn't a name or letters on the strip then remove the multipoint lock from the door.
+- If there isn't a name or letters on the strip, remove the multipoint lock from the door.
 With the lock removed, note the shape of the central body of the lock and match its shape with the photos of our door locks until you find a match.

 Comparing the above to photos on our Multipoint door Lock page, you can see that this one is a Mila door lock.

-3 - Now that you have identified the brand you need to identify the locking points along the metal strip.
+- Now that you've identified the brand, you need to identify the locking points along the metal strip.
 The picture below shows the different types of locking points.

 Types of Locking Point: (note that many locks have more than one type)

 Anti Lift Pin & Hook

 - If there are hooks or deadbolts top and bottom then you need to measure the distance between them in millimetres (see technical drawing below).
 You can then compare that measurement to the measurements given for each door lock.

 - Check the locking operation of your old lock.
 Ideally you need the same locking operation to avoid compatibility issues with the handle set.
 There are 3 main types of locking operation: Lever lever, Lever Pad and Key operated (wind up):

 - Lever lever is when the door handle has to be lifted to engage the locks then turn the key once to lock.
 The door can be opened by pushing down the handle set from either side when unlocked.